Hoosier Sport for Heart Health in Kids

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on participation in sports and health education activities.

-What data supports the effectiveness of the treatment Hoosier Sport for heart health in kids?
+What evidence suggests that the Hoosier Sport program is effective for enhancing heart health in kids?

 This trial is for middle and high school students in rural Indiana.
 It's designed to promote health education through sport and leadership activities.
 Participants should be interested in learning about exercise, healthy living, and willing to engage in sports like volleyball and flag football.